How to Keep Your Trees Healthy During Hot Weather in Hawaii

 Targeted structural pruning offers far stronger protection.
 Removing dead, crossing, or rubbing limbs opens the canopy just enough to improve airflow without stripping shade.
 This approach shields the bark from direct sunlight and helps regulate internal moisture levels.
 Trees with balanced, natural canopies handle hot weather far more effectively than trees with heavy cuts.

 Heat waves also limit how much pruning the tree can tolerate at once.
 Removing too much foliage during extreme heat places the tree under stress.
-Light shaping, deadwood removal, and hazard mitigation work well.
+Our tree trimming team performs light shaping, deadwood removal, and hazard mitigation.
 Anything beyond that risks dehydration and sunscald.
 Major pruning should wait for cooler seasons when the tree recovers more easily.

 Roots Decide How Well a Tree Survives Heat